bjadamson/BoomHS/README.md

 From this point the player will receive basic control instructions, but that's it.
 The player will then explore the world around her in order to progress.
 The simplicity of the control scheme coupled with the open world sandbox world is the primary design goal.

+## Roadmap

+There are currently 2 development milestones planned.
+WIP

+#### Milestone 1 (Avocado Release)

+The first milestone for development is world building and world generation.
+The goal of this release is to develop the infrastructure necessary to allow the developers to create a basic world, and explore it using only the game itself.
+This release will support *offline mode only*.

+1. Generate a world starting from a random seed.
+2. A basic *level editor* (to be used on a generated world, or hand-craft an entire world using the editor.
+3. Move around in the world with basic systems in place (sound, graphics, keyboard/mouse support, controller support).
+4. Get the game running on the following platforms: Linux, Window1. s, and OSX.

+#### Milestone 2 (Brussel Sprout Release)

+1. Basic online support.
+   - Chat support among players.
+   - Basic microphone support (two players can communicate in-game using their microphones).

 ### Why was this game created?

 **would suggest changing to "why I created this game" if seeking personalized tone.
 Otherwise design tenants can be more cut and dry.
 Either option works.

 I am creating the game that I would like to play some day.
 This means that certain philosophies behind the design are in play: